9 Easy Ski Safety Tips From Our Patrollers

-3. Know the Rules of the Slopes
+3. Know The Rules Of The Slopes

-The Responsibility Code is printed on every trail map and reads: Always stay in control and be able to stop or avoid other people or objects.
+Always stay in control and be able to stop or avoid other people or objects.
 People ahead of you have the right of way (it is your responsibility to avoid them; you must not stop where you obstruct a trail or are not visible from above ‚ whenever starting downhill or merging into a trail, look uphill and yield to others; always use devices to help prevent runaway equipment; observe all posted signs and warnings (keep off closed trails and out of closed areas); and, finally, prior to using any lift, you must have the knowledge and ability to load, ride and unload safely.

 4. Pre-Ride (Then Re-Ride) Before You Free-Ride

-5. Beware of Seasonal Conditions
+5. Beware Of Seasonal Conditions

-6. Know What to Do When an Accident Happens
+6. Know What To Do When An Accident Happens

 7. Know Your Limits

-8. Take a Lesson
+8. Take A Lesson

-9. Venture Into the Backcountry at Your Own Risk
+9. Venture Into The Backcountry At Your Own Risk

 If you venture beyond ski area boundaries, be educated on backcountry conditions and special equipment for necessary precautions.
 Inquire with local organizations that offer classes and ask the ski patrol for recommendations.